lonnie-nguyen/JSON-java-private/README_Milestones.md

     - The code in lines 903 - 904 are original to the code and have not been altered by the contributors for submission of Milestone 3 in order to maintain support for large files.
     - All original keys of the XML are transformed.

 ##Milestone 4
 ###Summary

-One method with the signature toStream has been added to the file src/main/java/JSONObject
+One method with the signature **toStream** has been added to the file src/main/java/JSONObject.

-This method uses the spliterator to traverse and stream JSONObject nodes as they are encountered
+This method uses the spliterator to traverse and stream JSONObject nodes as they are encountered.
+- A **spliterator** method was added, which returns a JSONObjectSpliterator of the passed in JSONObject.
+- The class **JSONObjectSpliterator**, which implements Spliterator<JSONObject>, was also added.
+- The method **tryAdvance** under the class **JSONObjectSpliterator** contains the logic to traverse the JSONObject's elements.

 To test the methods, a JUnit test has been added to JSONObjectTest:
 >testToStreamFilterMapCollect

 The test checks the capabilities of the json stream by using filter, map, and collect methods provided by the stream library in java.

+### Notes Concerning Milestone 4:
+- Large XML/JSON files can be streamed when filtering, but will result in an OutOfMemoryError if attempts are made to stream the entire file as output to console or a new file.